Jacksonville Jaguars Hirings Will Be Determined By Blake Bortles’ Growth

 All signs could point to the Jacksonville Jaguars bringing in an offensive coordinator with experience in coaching the West Coast offense.
 It is not necessarily the only offensive scheme the Jaguars can run efficiently.
 There are other systems that can compliment Bortles’ talents.

 Bortles throws a good deep ball, but playing in the West Coast offense would take away from that.
-Perhaps a variation of the West Coast offense would be suffice.
+Perhaps a variation of the West Coast offense would suffice.
 The offense that the New England Patriots run would work for Bortles.
-The onus is on Doug Marrone and Tom Coughlin to find an offensive coordinator who can implement the changes that Bortles needs in order for him and the Jaguars to make the next step.
+The onus is on Doug Marrone and Tom Coughlin to find an offensive coordinator who can implement the changes that Bortles needs for him and the Jaguars to make the next step.

 Who the Jacksonville Jaguars hire as the offensive coordinator will be the overall deciding factor when judging their coaching hires.
 The Jaguars seem committed to Blake Bortles as their quarterback.
 Getting Bortles on track is the key to the Jacksonville Jaguars’ success.